softwaresaved/2020-04-30-ramp-swc/novice/python/motivation.md

 ## Why Python?

-- Part of the winning formula for productivity, software quality, and maintainability at many institutions and companies across the world
+- Used at many institutions and companies across the world
-- Largely being used across various application domains:
+- Largely being used across various application:
-     + Scientific (Bioinformatics, Biology, Computational chemistry, Data visualisation, Scientific programming etc..)
+     + Bioinformatics, Biology, Data visualisation, Engineering, Software development, etc.
-     + Engineering
-     + Software development
-     + Arts, business, education and government sectors

-## Why Python?

 - Used for development on the web and the client
 - Increased productivity:
       + Debugging Python programs is easy: a bad input or bug will show a meaningful error message.